 Day 8 - Breakfast in the hotel and transfer to Ouarzazate airport for onward travel / flight home.
-(B)

-DATES & PRICES 2023

-Please note that due to constantly fluctuating exchange rates, ride rates are quoted in Euros.
+(B) DATES & PRICES 2025 Please note that due to constantly fluctuating exchange rates, ride rates are quoted in Euros.
 The sterling price will be the equivalent sterling rate using the euro/sterling exchange rate in force when you book/pay.
 Prices assume a minimum of 4 riders but rides can be arranged on request for 2 or more riders (please enquire for small group supplements).

-Sand Hills of Merzouga (7 nights) - 1520 Euros per person (single supplement 220 Euros)

-1st to 8th January

-26th March to 2nd April\

-19th to 26th November

-2nd to 9th April\

-26th February to 5th March

-26th February to 5th March

-27th to 12th March

-27th To 2nd April\

-27th to 2nd April\

-37td to 10th December

-10th to 17th December

-27th to 12th March

-27th To 2nd April\

-27th to 26th November

-27th to 16th April\

-27th to 31st December

-27th to 31st December

-12th to 19th March 29th October to 5th November\ 31st December to 7th January 2024

-19th to 26th March 12th to 19th November

-Essaouira & Atlantic Coast Ride (7 nights) - 1600 Euros per person (single supplement 280 Euros) Dates on request for groups between April and September, above price assumes 4 or more

-Mountains & Plateaux of Marrakech (7 nights) - Prices & dates on request during summer months for 2 or more riders

-Rates INCLUDE 7 nights shared accommodation, all riding, meals (as per the individual itinerary) and equipment, transfers from a set meeting / drop off point (as indicated in the individual itinerary) and the services of an English speaking guide.
+Sand Hills of Merzouga (7 nights) - 1745 Euros per person (single supplement 220 Euros) 16th to 23rd February6th to 13th April 2nd to 9th November23rd February to 2nd March13th to 20th April 16th to 23rd November2nd to 9th March5th to 12th October23rd to 30th November 9th to 16th March 12th to 19th October 30th November to 7th December 16th to 23rd March 23rd to 30th March 26th October to 2nd November high season supplement 40 euros 19th to 26th October 26th October to 2nd November 21st to 28th December Essaouira & Atlantic Coast Ride (7 nights) - 1575 Euros per person (single supplement 280 Euros) 6th to 13th April 15th to 22nd June 10th to 17th August 13th to 20th April 22nd to 29th June 17th to 24th August 20th to 27th April 29th June to 6th July 31st August to 7th September 27th April to 4th May6th to 13th July7th to 14th September4th to 11th May13th to 20th July14th to 21st September11th to 18th May20th to 27th July21st to 28th September 8th to 15th June 27th July to 3rd August Mountains & Plateaux of Marrakech (7 nights) - Prices & dates on request during summer months for 2 or more riders Rates INCLUDE 7 nights shared accommodation, all riding, meals (as per the individual itinerary) and equipment, transfers from a set meeting / drop off point (as indicated in the individual itinerary) and the services of an English speaking guide.
 Rates DO NOT include international flights to Morocco and taxes, any extra nights accommodation before / after the ride itinerary, your bar bill during the ride and at hotels, personal travel / medical insurance (which you must have), any visa fees, personal items at hotels (eg laundry, telephone calls etc) nor any tips you might wish to leave staff.

+^{}high season supplement 40 euros RATES CONT.

 Single supplement - No supplement is charged for single travellers who are happy to share a room (usually with one, occasionally two other riders).
 If you would like to guarantee a single room then the supplement will be charged.
 (NB some hotels have a limited number of rooms and if the ride is quite full then a single room may not be possible, or possible only on some nights).
+FLIGHTS & TRAVEL INFORMATION The meeting point for the Sand Hills of Merzouga is Ouarzazate airport.